Fearless (Terri Clark album)

 Fearless is the fourth studio album by Canadian country music singer Terri Clark.
 It was released in September 2000 via Mercury Nashville.
 The album produced three singles in "A Little Gasoline", "No Fear" and "Getting There", which respectively reached No. 13, 27, and 41 on the Billboard country charts.
 A fourth single, "Empty", was only released in Canada.
 Clark produced the album with Steuart Smith, with assistance from Keith Stegall on "No Fear" and "A Little Gasoline".

+In 2003, Clark stated that she did not have any expectations for the album, and that she needed to record it for artistic purposes.

 Critical reception

 Thom Jurek of Allmusic referred to the album as "an attempt at breaking out of the bonds of contemporary country without leaving the music entirely behind" and praising Clark's songwriting.